Rules and Safety

 It is permissible to ride in groups in order to draft.
 You may help another rider with bike or body repairs while on the course.
 Indeed, commiserate with fellow riders.

 You may not accept aid from a non-registered rider.
-However, try to assist any bicyclist in trouble, if you can.
+However, try to assist any cyclist in trouble, if you can.

 EQUIPMENT